Betty Blue: Plot

 Though Zorg hides the rejection letters, Betty finds one and, going to the publisher's house, slashes his face.
-Zorg induces him to drop charges by threatening him with violence, saying that she is the only good thing in his life and she is all he has.
-Eddy's mother dies and the friends go to the funeral in Marvejols.
-There, Eddy asks Zorg and Betty if they will live in the dead woman's house and look after her piano shop.
-Zorg enjoys the quiet provincial life and makes friends with the grocer Bob, his sex-starved wife Annie, and various offbeat characters, but Betty's violent mood swings are a concern.
-One day, after an irritating comment from Zorg, she punches out a window with her bare hand and goes on a screaming flight through the town.
-Happiness seems on the horizon when a home test suggests that Betty is pregnant, but a lab test is negative and she sinks into depression and tells him that she is hearing voices talking to her in her head.
-Zorg, masquerading as a woman, robs an armoured cash collection van delivery headquarters, holding the guards at gunpoint, and tying them up.
+Zorg later persuades him to drop charges by threatening him with violence, saying that she is the only good thing in his life.
+Eddy's mother dies and the friends attend the funeral in Marvejols.
+There, Eddy offers Zorg and Betty to live in the dead woman's house and run her piano shop.
+Zorg enjoys the quiet provincial life and befriends grocer Bob, his sex-starved wife Annie, and various offbeat locals, but Betty's violent mood swings are a concern.
+One evening, after an irritating comment from Zorg, she punches her bare hand through a glass window and goes on a screaming flight through the town.

+Happiness seems on the horizon when a home test suggests that Betty is pregnant, but a laboratory test gives a negative result.
+She sinks into depression and tells Zorg that she is hearing voices talking to her in her head.
+Zorg, masquerading as a woman, robs an armoured cash collection van delivery headquarters, holding the guards at gunpoint and tying them up.
 He attempts to use the money to buy Betty's happiness, but she fails to respond and enacts yet another prosecutable offence by luring a small boy away from his mother and taking him to a toy store.
-Zorg finds her and they both flee from the authorities as they rush to rescue the boy.
+Zorg finds her, and they both flee from the authorities as they rush to rescue the boy.

 One day, Zorg comes home to find blood all over the place and Betty gone.
 Bob tells him she has gouged out an eye and is in the hospital.
-Rushing there, Zorg finds her under heavy sedation and is told to come back the next day.
+Rushing there, Zorg finds her under heavy sedation and is told to return the next day.
 Going home, he receives a phone call from a publisher accepting his manuscript.
 On his next visit to the hospital, he finds Betty restrained and catatonic.
-He becomes agitated and a doctor tells him that she will need prolonged treatment and may never recover her sanity.
-Zorg reacts by blaming her illness on the medication being administered and physically attacks the doctor.
+He becomes agitated, and a doctor tells him that she will need prolonged treatment and may never recover her sanity.
+Zorg blames her illness on the medication being administered and physically attacks the doctor.
 He is forcefully ejected from the hospital after a violent struggle with three orderlies.
-Returning in disguise, he whispers his farewells and smothers Betty with a pillow.
-Going home, he sits down to continue his current novel, while conversing with his adopted cat, from whom he hears Betty's disembodied voice.
+Returning in disguise that night, he whispers his farewells and smothers Betty with a pillow.
+At home, he sits down to continue his current novel, while conversing with his adopted cat, from whom he hears Betty's disembodied voice.

 Cast

 Production

+The film was shot in 1985 over 13 weeks in Gruissan, Marseille and Marvejols.

 According to the director Jean-Jacques Beineix, the relationship between Jean-Hugues Anglade and Béatrice Dalle went far beyond a simple professional collaboration.
 "They were flirting all the time.
 It's clear that we didn't know if we were in the movie anymore.
 They lived an extraordinary story."